 Part-time employee definitions by agency

 Typically, the Fair Labor Standards Act (FLSA) sets labor standards.
-It does not define what is considered a part-time employee, or what constitutes part-time hours.
+But, it does not define what is considered a part-time employee or what constitutes part-time hours.

 For the purpose of the Affordable Care Act (ACA), the IRS acknowledges a full-time employee as someone who works an average of at least 30 hours per week, or 130 hours per month.
 Part-time employees are those who work less than 30 hours per week (on average) or 130 hours per month.